pdxkar/CayuseCandidateCodeChallenge/README.md

 1. Clone the project into an appropriate folder (ex: **user/mySanbox_env/CayuseCandidateCodeChallenge/**): <br />git clone https://github.com/pdxkar/CayuseCandidateCodeChallenge.git
 2. Run the command: **mvn package**
 3. Run the command: **mvn exec:java -Dexec.mainClass="WeatherChallenge"**
-4. Enter a zipcode for where you want the weather report.
+4. At the prompt, enter a zipcode and corresponding statistics will be produced.

 *You might need or want to run the command **mvn clean** before running **mvn package**.